lxschwalb/tone_ale/README.md

 ## Upload new effect
 You don't need to be able to develop or install special software to upload new effects.
 All you need is a usb port, cable, and something conductive (a piece of tin foil will to).

 To upload new effects, connect the pedal to a computer with a usb cable, touch the part of the pcb shown in the image below with a piece of tin foil and drag it to the side as shown.
 Now the pedal shows up as a mass storage device.
-Just drag and drop the uf2 file of the corresponding effect and you're all set to go.
+Just drag and drop the uf2 file(found in /compiled_effects) of the corresponding effect and you're all set to go.

 <img src="hw/firmware_update.png" width="700">